Visby Cathedral: Interior

 The nave and two aisles form a hall church five bays long.
 The aisles are slightly lower than the nave, and narrower.
 The last bay of the nave lies a few steps higher than the rest of the church, and the square chancel a few further steps higher.
 The chancel itself is spatially conceived as a continuation of the nave.
 The walls and vaults of the church are covered with yellowish plaster, and for the rest the limestone is exposed in e.g. piers and vault ribs.
 The vaults are supported by four pairs of piers.
 The successive changes to the church throughout the centuries has led to an irregular and variegated interior.
-The most south-westerly pier still support a round arch from the very first building period, the only visible remnant of the basilica.
+The most south-westerly pier still support a round arch from the first building period, the only visible remnant of the basilica.
 The capitals of the pillars are also different, ranging from capitals from the earliest building phase to capitals made during the renovation at the turn of the last century.
 The vaults of the church are all groin vaults.

 The great chapel is shaped as a room of its own, consisting of three bays of equal height.
 It is connected with the rest of the church through a pointed arch through the west wall of the church.
 The keystones of the vaults are decorated with sculptures depicting the Lamb of God, the head of Christ and floral motifs.
 The capitals and corbels in the great chapel are also richly decorated with Gothic sculptures.